astrobc1/pychell/docs/_build/html/_sources/quickstart.rst.txt

 ``python gj699_ishell_rvs_example.py``

-The code will immediately provide a summary of the run.
 Summaries of fits are printed after each fit.
 An output directory will also be created in an output folder ``GJ_699_default_test_run``.
 This folder contains the global parameters dictionary (stored in an .npz file) used throughout the code and sub folders for each order.
 Each sub folder contains the following:

 1. **Fits** - Contains the forward model plots for each iteration.
 The spectral numbers are in chronological order.
 Also contains .npz files with the following keys:
     - *wave* : The wavelegnth solutions for this spectrum, np.ndarray, shape=(n_data_pix, n_template_fits)